corda/contract-sdk/README.md

 ## Disclaimer

-Whilst each of the verification logic behind each annotation has been tested, always test your contract logic independently before using it in production.
+Whilst each of the verification logic behind each annotation has been tested, always test your contract logic and your entire CorDapp independently and thoroughly before using it in production.